-You usually have cisplatin and topotecan in the chemotherapy day unit or during a short stay in hospital.
+You will be given cisplatin and topotecan in the chemotherapy day unit or during a short stay in hospital.
 A chemotherapy nurse will give it to you.
-During treatment, you usually see a cancer doctor, a chemotherapy nurse or a specialist nurse.
-This is who we mean when we mention doctor or nurse in this information.

 Before or on the day of treatment, a nurse or person trained to take blood (phlebotomist) will take a blood sample from you.
 This is to check that it is okay for you to have chemotherapy.

 You will also see a doctor or nurse before you have chemotherapy.
-They will ask you how you have been.
-If your blood results are all right on the day of the treatment, the pharmacist will prepare your chemotherapy.
+They will ask you how you have been feeling.
+If your blood results are okay, the pharmacist will prepare your chemotherapy.
 Your nurse will tell you when your treatment is likely to be ready.

 Your nurse will give you topotecan (a colourless fluid) as a drip (infusion) for 30 minutes.
-After this, they will give you cisplatin as a drip over a longer period of time.
+After this, they will give you cisplatin (a colourless fluid) as a drip over a longer period of time.
 They usually run the drip through a pump, which gives you the treatment over a set time.
-You’ll have extra fluids through your drip before and after the cisplatin.
-This is to protect your kidneys.

 You will have chemotherapy as a course of several sessions (cycles) of treatment over a few months.
-Each cycle of cisplatin and topotecan takes 21 days (three weeks).
-CT can be given in different ways.
+Each cycle of cisplatin and topotecan takes 21 days (3 weeks).
+Cisplatin and topotecan can be given in different ways.
 Your doctor or nurse will be able to give you details of your treatment course.

 At the end of the 21 days, you start your second cycle of treatment.
 This is exactly the same as the first cycle.
 Your doctor or nurse will tell you the number of cycles you are likely to have.